-HIH Real Estate maintains memberships in various organisations in order to advance the cause of sustainability as effectively as possible and to offer investors comparable products and shared standards.
+HIH Invest Real Estate maintains memberships in various organisations in order to advance the cause of sustainability as effectively as possible and to offer investors comparable products and shared standards.

 Around 30 investors and property asset holders collaborate in E.C.O.R.E. – ESG Circle of Real Estate in order to develop an standard industry scoring to rate the compliance with ESG requirements

 The UN Principles for Responsible Investment are an investor initiative formed in 2006 in partnership with the financial initiative of the UN Environmental Program (UNEP) and the UN Global Compact based in London.
 The PRI Initiative and its international network of signatories devotes itself to the practical implementation of the six principles for responsible investment.
 The objective is to better understand the impact of investment activities on environmental, social and governance issues, and to support the signatories in the integration of these issues into their investment decisions.